nagygp/glabella/README.md

 Now start GAP and type

-	LoadPackage("labelface");
+	LoadPackage("glabella");

 to load the package.
 You will see the package banner.
 If you have not compiled the external binary, you should receive a warning.

-For details on how to use the labelface package see the package documentation in the `doc` subdirectory (view its HTML version or  `manual.pdf`  via a PDF viewer).
+For details on how to use the glabella package see the package documentation in the `doc` subdirectory (view its HTML version or  `manual.pdf`  via a PDF viewer).

 ## Contact